hamedgasemi200/php-chunk-file-upload/README.md

 + `file_size` => The size of the mail file.
 + `file_name` => The name of the final file

-And the following fields are arbitrary for the constructor:

-+ `max_upload` => By default it's bytes.
-If user tries to upload more than max_upload (max_upload < file_size), it will return an error.
-+ `chunk_folder` => The folder which all the chunks will be placed in.

-## Method returns
+##### Method returns

-The function has 2 states.
+The `Upload` method returns the following

-+ If the chunk file be uploaded fine, it will return a `float` representing the percentage of the upload.
++ If not the last chunk file were uploaded fine, it will return a `float` representing the percentage of the upload.
-+ If all the chunks be uploaded fine, it will return an `string` representing the path of the final file.
++ If all the chunks were uploaded fine, it will return a `string` representing the path of the final file.

 ## Example